bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 Purpose
 -------

+The purpose of the Bokeh server is to make it easy for python users to create interactive web applications that can connect front-end UI events to real, running Python code.

 The architecture of Bokeh is such that high-level "model objects" (representing things like plots, ranges, axes, glyphs, etc.) are created in Python, and then converted to a JSON format that is consumed by the